newt0/gatsbybootcamp-transcription/4.Creating Shared Page Components/chapter4.md

 And in this case it's going to make sense to put the footer at the bottom where it belongs.
 So right here just before that closing `</div>`.
 I'm gonna render the footer component now if I save things, What do I see in the background?
 I can see that my contact page does have the footer, which is a great start using `React` components, were able to compose our pages, and nothing we're doing here is Gatsby specific.
-Here we're just using the fundamentals of React, so I'll do the same thing for the about page importing the footer from We're going out of the pages directory into components and there we have Footer and I'll copy this line to the clipboard so I can use it for my other files right here.
+Here we're just using the fundamentals of `React`, so I'll do the same thing for the about page importing the footer from We're going out of the pages directory into components and there we have Footer and I'll copy this line to the clipboard so I can use it for my other files right here.
 Before that closing, `<div>` will render the footer component and then let's check out the about page so I head over to `/about` and right here I can see the footer is showing up, which is great.
 Now let's take this over to the other two pages, `blog.index`.
 So for blog posts paste, that import statement in then just below where we have that closing `</div>`, that will be footer to render it.